 This refers to the legal action that requires the tenant to pay the rent owed and is part of the legal process to seek eviction.
 We will provide more details about this process later.

-If the tenant continues to fail to pay rent, here is a guide on how to proceed:
+If the tenant continues to fail to pay the rent, here is a guide on how to proceed:

 Stages of the eviction process: